ryanrclewis/saintstombs/content/saints/regions/latin-america.md

   - The "China Poblana," Catarina of San Juan (not a saint, but venerated as one)

-Monasterio de la Purisima (Calle Diagonal Diaz Ordaz Nte.
+- Monasterio de la Purisima (Calle Diagonal Diaz Ordaz Nte.
 4313, Col. San Baltazar Campeche)

   - Ven.
 María Tomelin del Campo (María of Jesus), religious, 6/11/1637

-Central House of the Servants of the Sacred Heart of Jesus and the Poor (Avenida 3 Poniente,1512)
+- Casa Central de las Siervas del Sagrado Corazón de Jesús y los Pobres/Central House of the Servants of the Sacred Heart of Jesus and the Poor (Avenida 3 Poniente,1512)

   - St. José María de Yermo y Parres, priest, 9/20